dmbarbour/wikilon/docs/AboutABC.md

 It's also easy to validate the action statically, in which case we can reduce the `bb{&tuple3}i` to `bbi` which will rewrite to just `i`, inlining `[foo]`.
 So when we have static validation of scope, the structure is trivally eliminated by simple rewrite rules.
 Otherwise, we may report the error immediately.

+*Aside:* Support for `{&tuple1}` is sufficient.
+However, for convenience, an ABC system might support `{&tuple0}`..`{&tuple9}`, and perhaps a `{&tuple}` that does not specify size.

 ### Value Sealing for Lightweight Types

 ABC introduces two tokens `{:foo}` and `{.foo}` to support symbolic value sealing, to resist accidental access to data.
 This is supported by a simple rewrite rule: `{:foo}{.foo}` will rewrite to the empty program.
 A program of the form `[A]{.foo}` can fail fast.
 In most cases, seals will be used as symbolic wrappers for individual values, e.g. using `[{:foo}]b`.

-During static type analysis, these type wrappers might serve as a useful constraint.
-Dynamically, in addition to serving as a fail-fast condition, we can leverage these symbols as extra hints to guide rendering or debugging.
+During static type analysis, these type wrappers should serve as a useful type constraint.
+Dynamically, in addition to serving as a fail-fast condition, we might leverage these symbols as hints to guide rendering or debugging.

 ### Substructural Types